Panpz202006/DUMFNet/README.md

 ## 3. Datasets

-You can refer to [UltraLight-VM-UNet's](https://github.com/wurenkai/UltraLight-VM-UNet) approach to processing datasets and then organize the .npy files into the following format:
+For ISIC2017 and ISIC2018, you can refer to [UltraLight-VM-UNet's](https://github.com/wurenkai/UltraLight-VM-UNet) method.
+For PH2 dataset, please run the Prepare_PH2.py we provide to divide the training set, validation set and test set.
+Then organize the .npy file into the following format:

 './datasets/'